axlan/robopenguins-blog/_posts/2021-05-17-weather-station.md

 I bought a cheap weather station with the intent of adding networked data logging.
 I ended up reverse engineering both the RF transmission, as well as the inter-chip communication at the receiver.

+In the end I was able to feed the data to weather underground to use as the frontend.

 While I kept it nearby during development, here it is at its final destination:

 <iframe src="https://giphy.com/embed/TQAcvQmtjJ9WrYCNWQ" width="360" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>